ccheptea/beautiful-jekyll/_posts/2019-03-07-handling-rest-errors-with-rxswift.md

     })
 ```

-Finally, we can that the response type ambiguity was eliminated and with a few extra lines of code we can safely and correctly handle all of our responses.
+## Conclusion

+Although being new to iOS development, Swift offers handy tools to help you write good code.
+In this particular case, we eliminated the response type ambiguity when consuming a REST API which implicitly helps us improve the end user experience.
+We modelled our responses using `enums` and added a superpower to the Observable type by writing an extenstion function.